qzaidi/qzaidi.github.com/_posts/2012-06-27-measuring-sitespeed.markdown

 ## Google Webmaster Tools/Alexa
 Both Alexa and Google have a toolbar that they use to collect information on page load times, and if your site has decent traffic, this is an option.
 I have only used Alexa, and have found the toolbar approach more accurate than the sampling one, and I suppose the same may hold true of webmaster tools.

+## GtMetrix
+[Gtmetrix](http://gtmetrix.com) is something I discovered only recently, but if I have to recommend one tool out there that is the best, it is this.
+It offers you the recommendations/scores from Google Pagespeed and YSlow at one place, is way more usable, much faster than webpagetest.org, allows periodic monitoring on the free plan, and supports history/multiple locations/comparisons.
+Its free plan has features that beat some of the paid offerings in this space.

 ## Roll out your own
 If you are really serious about fast page loading, I recommend that you use your own measurement scripts in addition to the above.
 If you have a local server, setup a script that measures how long it takes.
 Beyond using curl/wget, you can use headless browser testing tools to measure how long the site would load in a real browser.
 I would strongly recommend phantomjs(http://phantomjs.org).
 It comes with built in examples showing not only page load times, but also the full HAR.
 If you are wondering what HAR is, its an industry accepted standard (stands for HTTP Archive Specification) that shows you the full HTTP waterfall (all components on the page, including css, js and images), and is very helpful in understanding what is slowing you down.
 In the next episode of this post, I will focus on how you can use phantomjs and HAR, and maybe discuss a hack or two on how to speed things up without a lot of work.